Skip to navigation Skip to content Skip to footer

 She currently teaches all hip-hop classes from first grade through high school at Showstoppers Studio of Dance and assists with jazz, tap, ballet, and contemporary classes.
 Moore also hosts dance camps and choreographs for several high school dance teams.

-Moore is a graduate of Brookhaven High School, Co-Lin and the University of Southern Mississippi.
+Moore is a graduate of Brookhaven High School, Co-Lin, and the University of Southern Mississippi.

 Cody McElwain